Hike Guide to Sgùrr na Banachdich | Cuillin Ridge, Isle of Skye

 • 230 v Power connection and supply-battery

 Pick up in Edinburgh was incredibly easy, the depot is located close to the airport and is short bus ride from the city centre.
+They even have a help yourself selection of items (including food and kitchen equipment) which other users have left and you can take with you.

-You can get a 12 % discount off your Roadsurfer booking (5 night minimum) if you use the code: KNIGHT12 (Valid until 31/1/25)
+You can get a 10 % discount off your Roadsurfer booking if you use the code: KNIGHT10 (Valid until 31/12/2025)

 So there we have it, my hike guide to Sgùrr na Banachdich on the Cuillin Ridge, Isle of Skye.